livMatS/RDM-Wiki-public/rdm/dtool/src/020_gui/005_quick_start.md

 ![Freeze dataset](./img/270_freeze.png)

-confirming the warning
+confirming the warning.

 ![Freeze confirmation](./img/280_freeze_confirmation.png)

 Freezing means making the dataset immutable.
-The 'ProtoDataset' turns into a 'Datset', the askerisk mark disappears.
+The *ProtoDataset* turns into a *Datset*, the asterisk mark disappears.
 It's now forbidden to alter the content.
 You may inspect the manifest

 ![Manifest](./img/290_frozen_dataset_manifest.png)

-and explore the contents with your file system browser
+and explore the contents with your file system browser.

 ![Show](./img/300_frozen_dataset_show.png)